Attila Pinte

 Attila Pinte (born 6 June 1971) is a former Slovak football player of Hungarian ethnicity who currently cooperating as an assistant manager for ŠK SFM Senec.

 Pinte played in Slovakia most notably for DAC Dunajská Streda and Inter Bratislava.
 He won the Slovak Superliga with Inter in 2000.
 He also played for Ferencvárosi TC in Hungary and Panionios F.C. in Greece before returning to Slovakia.
-Pinte represented Slovakia internationally and was capped 31 times for the national team in 1998–2003.
+Pinte represented Slovakia internationally, scoring once for his nation in 31 appearances.